Shattered Vows: Getting Beyond Betrayal

 Q: It violates that hope or expectation that you can be who you really are with another person?

 To find out about all the intrigue and deception that occurred while you were operating under a different assumption is totally shattering and disorienting.
-That’s why people then have to get out their calendars and go back over the dates to put all the missing pieces together: when you were going to the drugstore that night and you said your car broke down and you didn’t come home for 3 hours, what was really happening?
+That’s why people then have to get out their calendars and go back over the dates to put all the missing pieces together.
+They wonder when you were going to the drugstore that night and you said your car broke down and you didn’t come home for 3 hours, what was really happening?

 Q: This is necessary?